magneticio/vamp.io/content/documentation/using-vamp/events.md

 This schema allows querying per group and per specific name.
 Getting all events related to all deployments is done by using tag "deployments".
 Getting events for specific deployment "deployments:{deployment_name}".

-## Query metrics & events using tags
+## Query events using tags

 Using the tags schema and timestamps, you can do some powerful queries.
 Either use an exact timestamp or use special range query operators, described [on the elastic.co site](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html).

-> **Note:** the default page size for a set or returned metrics is 30.
-From Vamp 0.7.8 onwards, we support pagination.
+> **Note:** the default page size for a set or returned events is 30.

-### Example 1: get all metrics
+### Example 1: get all events

-This query just gets ALL metrics up till now, taking into regard the pagination.
+This query just gets ALL metrics events up till now, taking into regard the pagination.

 `GET /api/v1/events`